So, you’ve got great business ideas

 In the real world, people tell you no.

-In the early days of Ladder I spent a whole year of evenings and weekends theorizing business ideas that never made it past the pitch deck stage.
+In the early days of Ladder, I spent a whole year of evenings and weekends theorizing new business ideas that never made it past the pitch deck stage.

 Seriously – they never even saw the light of day.
 I was killing myself working 80 hours a week, earning half my previous salary and sacrificing time with my friends and loved ones… for nothing.